-Exclusion from the productive economy
+9 Exclusion from the productive economy

-Creating inclusive cities depends above-all on economic participation because of the wide-ranging benefits that flow from having a job - for human dignity, well-being, living standards and social stability.
+Creating inclusive cities depends, above all, on economic participation because of the wideranging benefits that flow from having a job - for human dignity, wellbeing, living standards and social stability.
 Even a precarious job in the informal economy may offer hope and a step on the road to greater security.
 The main achievements of the past two decades, in terms of social grants and free basic services, have reduced absolute poverty and improved people's living conditions.
-However, they have not given them the skills, capabilities and confidence to generate their own incomes through work or enterprise.
-The economic situation is dire in many townships and rural settlements with particularly bleak prospects for young people.
-Many households go hungry and battle to survive on social grants, charitable handouts and informal borrowing from unauthorised money lenders.
+However, they have not supported them in developing the skills, capabilities and confidence to generate their own incomes through work or enterprise.
+The economic situation is dire in many townships and rural settlements, with particularly bleak prospects for young people.
+Many households go hungry and battle to survive on social grants, charitable handouts and informal borrowing from unauthorised moneylenders.
 There are frequent cases of domestic violence and xenophobic attacks reported in the media, reflecting a perception that foreigners are displacing locals from jobs and enterprise.
 How do these stylised facts bear out in relevant indicators for the metros, and are there any signs of improvement?